-Consolidation - The consolidated financial statements include the accounts of The E. W. Scripps Company and its majorityowned subsidiary companies.
-Investments in 20%-to-50%-owned companies where we exert significant influence and all 50%or-less-owned partnerships and Limited Liability Companies are accounted for using the equity method.
+Consolidation - The consolidated financial statements include the accounts of The E. W. Scripps Company and its majority-owned subsidiary companies.
+Investments in 20%-to-50%-owned companies where we exert significant influence and all 50%-or-less-owned partnerships and limited liability companies are accounted for using the equity method.
 We do not hold any interests in variable interest entities.
 All significant intercompany transactions have been eliminated.

-Income (loss) attributable to noncontrolling interests in subsidiary companies are included in net income (loss) attributable to noncontrolling interest in the Consolidated Statements of Operations.
+Income (loss) attributable to noncontrolling interests in subsidiary companies is included in net income (loss) attributable to noncontrolling interest in the Consolidated Statements of Operations.